PreReconciliationOwnerChecker

 - Owner state permits reconciliation

-- Reconciliation will continue (GET will be attempted)
+- Reconciliation will continue (GET will be attempted on the resource)

 - Normal reconciliation flow proceeds